FI-Mihej/Cengal/cengal/parallel_execution/asyncio/ashared_memory_manager/versions/v_0/docs/README.md

 Package, currently, uses Python `hash()` call which is reliable across interpreter session but unreliable across different interpreter sessions because of random seeding.

-In order to use same seeding across different interpeter instancess (and as result, be able to use hashmaps) you can set 'PYTHONHASHSEED` env var to some fixed integer value
+In order to use same seeding across different interpreter instances (and as result, be able to use hashmaps) you can set 'PYTHONHASHSEED` env var to some fixed integer value